JadedPigeon/JadedPigeon/README.md

   - Incorporates **object-oriented programming** principles for maintainability
   - Features user-friendly assists: validation, hints, undo, timers, and high score tracking
   - Demonstrates **event-driven programming**, error handling, and data persistence
-  - Packaged for accessibility with a simple launcher for cross-platform use

 ## 🌱 Currently Learning
 Deepening backend engineering expertise with Go and PostgreSQL through [Boot.dev](https://www.boot.dev/u/ZacharyKerbo), and expanding into distributed systems and AI-driven applications.